-You are at a networking event and it comes time to stand up and introduce yourself to the interested onlookers.
+You are at a (probably virtual) networking event and it comes time to introduce yourselves.
 One after the other, the people before you bore the other meeting attendees silly with their dreary descriptions of their work.

 Now it’s your turn.
 You’re either going to captivate them with a fascinating pitch that’s relatable and compels your audience to know more, or, you’re going to bomb with a forgettable, boring, lacklustre response.
 When someone asks you to explain what you do, how are you going to stand out?